-Kfir grew up in a traditional home; his father spent several years teaching, then retrained and changed to business accounting.
-Kfir indicates indicated that he had not get a realdid not receive a sincere blessing backing from his parents regarding his professional decision.
-"Of course, they pressed me to become an accountant, to have someone to inherit take over the office.
-There is nothing stimulating in learning studying bookkeeping.
-What were was their response to my decision to study teaching?
-First of all, they said they welcomed it, but I do ndon'tot know what they really thought about it. " Kfir believed that what his parents expected of him was that if he did not join the family firm, then at least he will would learn something that promises could assure a good income.
-Of course, this does was not ever stated explicitly stated openly.
-"I hate hearing this horrible sentence: 'This is'Is this what really interests you?' with no continuation of the discussion;, it's as if what is really behind thistheir statement is: ', youYou should learn computer programming computers, make money."
-Rummy Rami had a similar feelingsense: "My mother did not want me to go there because there's no money in it."
-Orit, who maintains a religiously traditional lifestyle, although she grew up in a secular family, was aware of the fact that she does was not satisfy satisfying her parents'the exact wishes of her parents.
-"I do notdon't know what's going goes on when my parents sitting in circle ofsit over coffee with their friends; what they are sayingdo they say?.
+Kfir grew up in a traditional home; his father spent several years teaching, then retrained to business accounting.
+Kfir indicated that he did not receive a sincere backing from his parents regarding his professional decision.
+"Of course, they pressed me to become an accountant, to have someone to take over the office.
+There is nothing stimulating in studying bookkeeping.
+What was their response to my decision to study teaching?
+First of all, they said they welcomed it, saying, 'Whatever you decide, we're with you’ but I don't know what they really thought about it. " Kfir believed that what his parents expected of him was that if he did not join the family firm, then at least he would learn something that could assure a good income.
+Of course, this was not ever stated explicitly.
+"I hate hearing this horrible sentence: 'Is this what really interests you?' with no continuation of the discussion; it's as if what is really behind their statement is: 'You should learn computer programming, make money.'"

+Rami had a similar sense: "My mother did not want me to go there because there's no money in it."
+Orit, who maintains a religiously traditional lifestyle, though she grew up in a secular family, was aware of the fact that she was not satisfying her parents' exact wishes.
+"I don't know what goes on when my parents sit over coffee with their friends; what do they say?
 ‘My daughter is going to be a teacher?’
-I imagine guess not, .
-Andand when I met our neighbor, whom and I've we've known him since I was a baby, he saidasked: 'So you're not planning do not Still going to join your father's , for his business after all? '.
-I tell him,' noNo.
-Listen, I'm talking about some other conceptsideas are important for me now';so he is very nice man and says, 'but that is not what is expected of you’.”
+I imagine not.
+And when I met our neighbor, whom we've known since I was a baby, he asked: 'So you're not planning to join your father's business after all? '.
+I tell him,' No. Listen, I'm other ideas are important for me now'; he is very nice man and says, 'but that is not what is expected of you’.”

-There were others who spoke mentioned the doubts and reservations they were hearing from others––on the reservations they heard not so much about having chosen the teaching choiceprofession, but the choice to study and teach Bible.
-Hila, which havewho had a very unpleasant high school experiences, said: "I'll never forget that how my friends just laughed at me when they heard I was going to study Bible.
-‘You've never gone have never went to a synagogue!'.
+There were others who mentioned the doubts and reservations they were hearing from others–– not so much about having chosen the teaching profession, but the choice to study and teach Bible.
+Hila, who had a very unpleasant high school experiences, said: "I'll never forget how my friends just laughed at me when they heard I was going to study Bible.
+‘You've never gone to a synagogue!'
 They do not understand what I am doing in this program."
-Among the religiously observant participants there were those that mentioned that they had heard reservations doubts expressed about the idea of studying Bible at secular university rather than at a religious institution.
+Among the religiously observant participants were those that mentioned that they had heard doubts expressed about the idea of studying Bible at secular university rather than at a religious institution.